Cells have 3 main parts:

-The cell membrane is SELECTIVELY PERMEABLE = controls what enters and leaves the cell, it this its main function.
+The cell membrane is SELECTIVELY PERMEABLE = controls what enters and leaves the cell

 The cell membrane is a double layer of phospholipids with embedded proteins.
 Sketch the membrane to remember what it looks like.

-CYTOPLASM - the area between the plasma membrane and nucleus.
-Where most metabolic reactions/activities take place.
+CYTOPLASM - the area between the plasma membrane and nucleus, where most metabolic reactions take place.

-ENDOPLASMIC RETICULUM (E.R.) - complex system or network of interconnected
+1. ENDOPLASMIC RETICULUM (E.R.) - complex system of canals and channels

 A. Rough ER - where ribosomes are located